Help out once, or help our regularly

 Some large organisations have incentives for their employees to contribute to the community.
-Sometimes this is as individuals and sometimes as teams.
-With a site as large and as busy as WCG there are always projects that can be undertaken by organisational volunteers.
+This can be as individuals and sometimes as teams.
+With a site as large and as busy as ours, there are always projects that can be undertaken by organisational volunteers.

 What kind of things could you help with?

 Gardening and grounds maintenance in all their varied forms are always available.

 Helping with propagation and seedlings

 Guidance can be given for one-off volunteering.
 People wishing to volunteer over an extended period will get to do lots of different things over time.

 We also have opportunities available for people with specific skills or interests: